hackforla/ops/CONTRIBUTING.md

 #### Clone repo (1): Create `hackforla` folder\*\*

-Create a new folder in your computer that will contain `hackforla` projects.
+Create a new folder on your computer that will contain `hackforla` projects.

-In your command line interface (Terminal, Git Bash, Powershell), move to where you want your new folder to be placed and create a new folder in your computer that will contain `hackforla` projects.
-After that, navigate into the folder(directory) you just created.
+Navigate to the location where you want to create a new folder for your `hackforla` projects using your command line interface(Terminal, Git Bash, Powershell).
+Create a new folder on your computer to hold these projects.
+Then, navigate into the newly created folder.

 For example: